joeeoj/recipes/recipes/sweet-potato-tacos.md

 Prep

+1. Preheat water: 85 C / 185 F
-1. Peel and dice sweet potatoes
+2. Peel and dice sweet potatoes
-2. Dice chiles
+3. Dice chiles
-3. Mix sweet potatoes with chiles, cumin, salt, and 1 tbsp canola oil
+4. Mix sweet potatoes with chiles, cumin, salt, and 1 tbsp canola oil
-4. Seal in bag with vacuum sealer if possible.
+5. Seal in bag with vacuum sealer if possible.
 Make sure it is weighted down (usually with misc heavy utensils)

 Cook

-1. Bath temp: 85 C / 185 F
-2. Cook time: 1 to 2 hours
+1. Cook time: 1 to 2 hours (85 C / 185 F)
     * They are done when you can crush a sweet potatoes through the bag with a firm pinch
-4. Remove from bag
+2. Remove from bag
-5. Heat a cast iron on med-high.
+3. Heat a cast iron on med-high.
 Heat up some tortillas and set aside, covered with a kitchen towel to keep warm
-6. Add 1 tbsp canola oil and saute sweet potatoes for 3-5 minutes, until charred on the edges
+4. Add 1 tbsp canola oil and saute sweet potatoes for 3-5 minutes, until charred on the edges
-7. Season with salt and pepper and juice from 1/2 lime
+5. Season with salt and pepper and juice from 1/2 lime
-7. Serve with fixins
+6. Serve with fixins

 ## notes